-Data intensive workloads like Elastic, Hadoop, Kafka and Splunk, are unpredictable, making it very difficult to design flexible storage architectures to support them.
+Data intensive workloads like Elastic, Hadoop, Kafka and TensorFlow, are unpredictable, making it very difficult to design flexible storage architectures to support them.
 In most cases, scale-out architectures utilize direct attached storage (DAS).
 While DAS delivers excellent performance to the workloads on the server in which they are installed, the lack of a shared resource limits efficiency and eliminates any theoretical advantage they may have had.
 A traditional enterprise shared storage architecture though introduces high costs, complexity and latency that impacts the most critical element of the data intensive workload, performance.

 Scale-Out: Clustered but Siloed